 Financial Services & Securities Litigation Attorneys

 Murphy & Anderson handles regulatory issues, arbitration matters, and securities litigation in Jacksonville, FL, and nationwide.
 The current financial markets and industry landscape are changing rapidly, and the scope of regulatory involvement, enforcement, and litigation is expanding at a fervent pace.
-Murphy & Anderson has been involved in the changing environment from the beginning.
-Our Jacksonville law firm’s securities practice involves State and federal securities, class actions, shareholder suits, FINRA/SEC/State regulator inquiries and actions, and arbitration matters surrounding investment advisors, financial planners, broker-dealers, registered representatives, investment advisors, insurance companies, fund managers, public and private investment companies, RIAs, IAs, and industry professionals throughout the United States.
+Our firm’s securities practice involves State and federal securities, class actions, shareholder suits, FINRA/SEC/State regulator inquiries and actions, and arbitration matters surrounding investment advisors, financial planners, broker-dealers, registered representatives, investment advisors, insurance companies, fund managers, public and private investment companies, RIAs, IAs, and industry professionals throughout the United States.

 The Best Lawyers Jacksonville

-Our law firm is AV Rated by Martindale-Hubbell and is listed in Best Law Firms in America (2009-2015 editions).
-All of our partners and senior associates have been recognized by Super Lawyers.
+Our law firm is AV Rated by Martindale-Hubbell and is listed in Best Law Firms in America (2009-2020 editions).
 We have handled over 1,000 securities and compliance related arbitrations, investigations, and litigation matters around the United States, and our firm has an excellent reputation among regulators, financial services firms, and securities lawyers.
 Murphy & Anderson has the experience and skill to provide excellent, aggressive representation in all facets of this practice arena.
 The firm's track record for success is exceptional, and we are happy to share additional information about our expertise, experience, and favorable rates and alternative fee arrangements in these matters upon request.

 Murphy & Anderson has defended countless claims brought under federal and State securities laws, including the Securities Act of 1933, the Securities Exchange Act of 1934, the Investment Company Act of 1940, the Investors Advisors Act of 1940, and other federal and State statutes and common law.
 We are familiar with the enforcement agencies regulating the securities industry and have appeared before the SEC, Financial Industry Regulatory Authority (FINRA), State regulators in over 15 states, State attorneys general, the Commodity Futures Trading Commission (CFTC), and other Self-Regulatory Organizations (SROs).